Annbot/loopback-example/README.md

 Example|Source code and basic instructions on how to run the demo app, does not include step-by-step instructions
 |Info|Short for "information"
 |Repo|Short for "repository", in most cases it refers to a "GitHub" repository
-|Tutorial|Includes step-by-step instructions on how to build the demo app
+|Tutorial|Includes step-by-step instructions on how to build the example app
 |WIP|Short for "work in progress", meaning either some of the source code is missing or the instructions may not be complete

 [loopback]: https://strongloop.com/node-js/loopback-framework/